 Welcome to Copyrightlaws.com’s Centre for Canadian Copyright Law.
 Here you can access reliable, objective and current information about Canadian copyright law.

 2019 is an important year in Canadian copyright law … keep an eye out for:

-- The continuation of the Canadian government’s review of the Copyright Act
+- The report of the Canadian government’s review of the Copyright Act

 - Amendments to the Copyright Act due to the USMCA

 - York University’s appeal to the recent federal court fair dealing decision against them initiated by Access Copyright

-Copyrightlaws.com’s Centre for Canadian Copyright Law offers two learning opportunities on Canadian copyright law:
+Copyrightlaws.com’s Centre for Canadian Copyright Law offers various learning opportunities: